Mfonido-abasi/REGEX-Task-6/README.md

-###Mastercard Validator
+### Mastercard Validator

-##Description
+## Description
-This is a simple credit card validation system that specifically checks if a given card number belongs to a Mastercard.
+This simple credit card validation system specifically checks if a card number belongs to a Mastercard.
 If the card is a Mastercard, it returns the number, otherwise, it returns null.
 However, it still extracts and displays other card details.